atick04/EditAI/README.md

-Montage AI – Real‑Time AI Video Editing Engine
+#Edit AI – Real‑Time AI Video Editing Engine

-Project Overview
+#Project Overview
-Montage AI is a fully autonomous AI‑agent that can add graphics, subtitles, B‑Roll, and any visual effect to a video in real time without re‑encoding the whole clip.
+MontagEdit AI is a fully autonomous AI‑agent that can add graphics, subtitles, B‑Roll, and any visual effect to a video in real time without re‑encoding the whole clip.

 Key features